opennomad/pushme/README.md

     pushme $? rsync

-will set the title of the message pushed to `rsync on <hostname> succeeded` of `$?` is 0, otherwise it will state that the command failed.
+will set the title of the message pushed to `rsync on <hostname> succeeded` if `$?` is 0, otherwise it will state that the command failed.

 If the second parameter is anything other than a single word, it is used to set the title of the message.